Adaptive Weighted LSSVM for Multi-View Classification: Experiments

 \subsection{Statistical analysis}

-For statistical analysis of the performance improvement of AW-LSSVM over baseline methods, we conducted pairwise Wilcoxon signed-rank~\cite{demvsar2006statistical} tests across the nine datasets.
-In particular, when compared against BSV, EarlyFusion, Late Fusion, MV-LSSVM, and Mumbo, the Wilcoxon statistics are all $T = 0.0$ with $p < 0.05$, indicating that our method consistently outperforms these methods across every dataset, with no observed negative performance differences.
-The comparison with EasyMKL yields a Wilcoxon statistic of $T = 7.0$ and $p = 0.07$; although our method tends to perform better on most datasets, the difference does not reach statistical significance at the $5\%$ level, suggesting only a marginal improvement.
-Finally, the comparison with $\varrho$TMV-RKM produces $T=9.0$ and $p=0.1$, indicating no significant difference between the two methods.
-Overall, these results show that AW-LSSVM delivers substantial and statistically significant gains over state-of-the-art alternatives, while performing comparably to the strongest competing method, $\varrho$TMV-RKM.
+For statistical analysis of the performance improvement of AW-LSSVM over baseline methods, we conducted pairwise Wilcoxon signed-rank~\cite{demvsar2006statistical} tests across all datasets.
+In particular, when compared against BSV, Early Fusion, Late Fusion, MV-LSSVM, EasyMKL, and Mumbo, the Wilcoxon statistics indicate that our method significantly outperforms these methods, with $p$-values below $0.05$ in all cases.
+The comparison with $\varrho$TMV-RKM produces $T = 11.0$ and $p$-value $= 0.1$, indicating no significant difference between the two methods.
+Overall, these results show that AW-LSSVM delivers statistically significant gains over the considered baseline methods, while performing comparably to the strongest competing method, $\varrho$TMV-RKM.